kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 ## Configure the Plugin Configuration Object for the Analytics Plugin

-To configure the Analytics Plugin, add the following configuration to your `pluginConfig` file:
+To configure the Analytics Plugin, add the following configuration to your `pluginConfig` file as follows:

 ```
 private void configureGenericAnalyticsPlugin(PlayerConfig pluginConfig) {